lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 Rolling dice is fun and all, but it's also important to consider what your character *actually knows* and can *reasonably have a chance to accomplish*.

-You cannot do brain surgery with *Everyman* Medicine or fly a space shuttle with *Amateur* Piloting.
+You cannot do brain surgery with *Everyman* Medicine or fly a space shuttle with *Everyman* Piloting.
 You cannot turn a cow's ear into a silk purse or leap a giant chasm no matter how well you roll.

 > <i class="fa fa-cubes" aria-hidden="true"></i>  **Tip:** Common sense should always trump die results.